Skip to main content

 Most platform engineering frameworks assume one user: the human developer.
 That assumption was reasonable in 2020.
 It is not reasonable in 2026.
 AI coding assistants, autonomous deployment agents, and hybrid human-AI workflows are now standard configurations in engineering teams.
 A platform designed only for human developers is a platform that will create friction, observability gaps, and risk surfaces the team cannot see.

 The taxonomy is not decorative.
 Each persona drives different design decisions at the pillar level.
 Security and Compliance by Default looks different when one of your platform users cannot read a policy doc.
 Delivery Reliability looks different when one of your deployers does not sleep.
+Cognitive Absorption has a different meaning for an agent that processes text rather than experiences flow states.

 The three personas